Danial-Dawood/Active-Directory-with-Azure-Virtual-Machines-/README.md

 - step 1.5 - Set the VM that is running Windows server to have a static Private IP Address
 - Step 2 - ensure proper communcations between both VMs (Ping from Windows 10 to Windows Server)
 - Step 3 - Open Windows Server's firewall to all ICMPv4 echo request (WF.MSC)  (Imbound Rules/filter by Protocol/Icmpv4)(Core Networking Diagnostics - ICMP Echo Request- There are two of the one has a private profile and the other has a domain profile
-- Step 4 - Go to Server manager(
+- Step 4 - Go to Server manager, Add Roles and Features and check Active Directory Domain Services, Add new Forest when making the Domain name.
+Reconnect when done be cautious sometimes the I.P changed from this.
+- step 5 - from now on log on with the website name and the user name (websitename.com\username)
+- step 6 - go to active directory users and computers( this can be typed into the search bar as well into the tool bar

 <h2>Deployment and Configuration Steps</h2>